DW's secondary main villains, first appearing in the First Doctor's final serial, "The Tenth Planet".

 - Villainous Breakdown: When the Cyber-Planner finally loses patience with him and decides to just nuke the planet.

-- Villain with Good Publicity: He runs a business, and no one aside from from workers know his intentions.
+- Villain with Good Publicity: He runs a business, and no one aside from his workers know his intentions.

 - Visionary Villain: He believes his conquest of the world will allow him to sweep away all the messy disorder and competing ideologies that cause so much suffering, chaos, and death in the world, and instead let him use his superior intellect to impose a single world order where mankind will not be divided any longer.